City Guide: Portland

 The Umpqua Hot Springs

-• Umpqua Hot Springs – Southern Oregon springs that offer multiple soaking pools in the middle of the forest.
+• Umpqua Hot Springs – Southern Oregon springs with multiple soaking pools in the middle of the forest.

 • Bagby Hot Springs – Soak in rustic pools in the Mount Hood National Forest for a small $5 fee.